pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-one/index.md

 As before, apply it with `kubectl apply -f ingress.yaml`

-Now if you run `kubectl get ingress`, you’ll get an IP address.
+Now, if you run `kubectl get ingress`, you’ll get an IP address.
 Go there in a browser, and there's your app, deployed on Kubernetes!

 ## Python instead of YAML